NovDmytro/mvca/README.md

 # Key Features
 1. Framework Foundation
-MVCA serves as a foundation for your PHP projects, offering a streamlined approach to web development.
+ - MVCA serves as a foundation for your PHP projects, offering a streamlined approach to web development.

 2. Architecture - MVC
-The framework is built on the MVC architecture, separating the application logic into Model, View, and Controller components.
+ - The framework is built on the MVC architecture, separating the application logic into Model, View, and Controller components.

 3. Routing
-Define and manage your application's routes easily by configuring them in the routes.php file.
+ - Define and manage your application's routes easily by configuring them in the routes.php file or use dynamic routing without losing functionality.

 4. Debugging Console
-MVCA comes equipped with its own debugging console, allowing you to monitor and troubleshoot your application efficiently.
+ - MVCA comes equipped with its own debugging console, allowing you to monitor and troubleshoot your application and database efficiently and fast.

 5. Multilingual Support
-Internationalize your application effortlessly with MVCA's built-in support for multiple languages.
-Content is decoupled from the page structure, facilitating easier translation.
+ - Internationalize your application effortlessly with MVCA's built-in support for multiple languages.

 6. Database Interaction
-Easily manipulate data with MySQL/MariaDB/PostgreSQL using the framework's database functionalities.
+ - Easily manipulate data with MySQL/MariaDB/PostgreSQL using the framework's database functionalities.

 7. Security Measures
-MVCA incorporates robust security measures to safeguard your application against prevalent threats, ensuring a secure environment for your users.
+ - MVCA incorporates robust security measures to safeguard your application against prevalent threats, ensuring a secure environment for your users.
 To enhance security, MVCA, by default, disables direct access to $_GET, $_POST, $_SERVER and $_COOKIES.
 Instead, it enforces disciplined data handling through a dedicated singleton with additional JSON wrapper.
 Notably, the framework ensures that all user input undergoes thorough filtering based on specified criteria, contributing to a disciplined approach in handling data.
-This disciplined filtering mechanism significantly strengthens the overall security posture of your MVCA-powered application.

 # Contributors